-When you owe the IRS, but are unable to pay, there are several options available to you.
-Keep in mind that one of the most important things you need to do is to begin paying you current taxes.
-You must be up-to-date with filing your income tax returns and paying your current taxes before most of these solutions are available to you.
+When you owe the IRS but are unable to pay, there are several options available to you.
+Remember that one of the most important things you need to do is to begin paying your current taxes.
+You must be up-to-date with filing your income tax returns and paying your current taxes before most of these solutions are available.

-Here are some of the options available to you if you owe the IRS money.
-Whether these are applicable to you depends on your particular circumstances.
+Here are some options available to you if you owe the IRS money.
+Whether these apply to you depends on your particular circumstances.

 This is where you work out an arrangement with the IRS to pay your tax debt over time.
-There are several types of installment agreements, including regular, partial-pay, and streamlined.
+There are several types of installment agreements, including regular, partial-pay, streamlined, and non-streamlined.
 The determination of which one to use is dependent upon your current financial situation and the amount you owe.

 Offer in compromise

 An offer in compromise is where the IRS agrees to settle your tax debt for less than what you owe.
 The IRS is not required to accept your Offer, but if the Offer is presented so that it follows IRS guidelines, it increases your chance the IRS will accept the Offer to resolve your outstanding balance.